PdoyleC/Watch_Blog/README.md

 ![contact wblog image](documentation/contactwblog.png)
  </details>

 - After this I decided that it would be nice if the user could see a video of the watch.
-After adding the code to views,urls,admin and then running python3 migrate in the terminal.
+After adding the code to views,urls and admin, and then running python3 migrate in the terminal.
 After this there was an issue with the video blog and it does not exist error, the same issue with the contact page previously.
 I got in contact with tutor assistance, after chatting with them it was decided to delete that migration file, then run migrate again, I was told that only the posts created in the blog would be deleted and not the whole project.
 I then realised that the issue with the contact page could have been solved the same way and I misunderstood the term deleted, and it wasn't the whole project that would be deleted.
 This could have saved a lot of time in me doing research and coding to upload videos.
 The migration file was deleted and a new superuser was created.
 New posts were added to the blog.
 <details>
 <summary>Error Images wblog_video</summary>